 When you are tempted to organize a plugin into departments, run this test.
 If you answer "No" to any of these questions, the plugin is too large.

-- Do the personas share a real-world register?
+- Do the personas share a real-world register (a common professional dialect)?

-- Do the skills share a workflow shape?
+- Do the skills share a workflow shape (a consistent class of output)?

 - Would a user installing this plugin find value in most of the personas, rather than just one or two?